wallarm/product-documentation/docs/latest/installation/oob/ebpf/deployment.md

 [deployment-platform-docs]:    ../../supported-deployment-options.md

-# Wallarm eBPF-Based Soultion (Pre-Release)
+# Wallarm eBPF-Based Soultion (Beta Version)

-Wallarm offers a pre-release version of its eBPF-based security solution that leverages the power of the Linux kernel and seamlessly integrates with Kubernetes environments.
+Wallarm offers a beta version of its eBPF-based security solution that leverages the power of the Linux kernel and seamlessly integrates with Kubernetes environments.
 This article explains how to use and deploy the solution using the Helm chart.

 ## How it works

 The Linux operating system comprises the kernel and the user space, where the kernel manages hardware resources and critical tasks, while applications operate in the user space.
 Within this environment, eBPF (Extended Berkeley Packet Filter) enables the execution of custom programs within the Linux kernel, including those focused on security.
 [Read more about eBPF](https://ebpf.io/what-is-ebpf/)

 As Kubernetes utilizes the capabilities of the Linux kernel for crucial tasks like process isolation, resource management, and networking, it creates a conducive environment for integrating eBPF-based security solutions.
 In line with this, Wallarm offers an eBPF-based security solution that seamlessly integrates with Kubernetes, leveraging the kernel's functionalities.

-Wallarm's eBPF solution attaches probes to kernel functions, capturing an incoming network (ingress) traffic mirror for collecting data on socket transactions.
-This out-of-band collection method avoids impacting live traffic flow.

 The solution consists of an agent that generates a traffic mirror and forwards it to the Wallarm node.
 During deployment, you can specify the mirror level at either the namespace or pod level.
 The Wallarm node examines the mirrored traffic for security threats, without blocking any malicious activity.
 Instead, it records the detected activity in the Wallarm Cloud, providing visibility into traffic security through the Wallarm Console UI.